ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I learned about Comparison Operators in the 'JavaScript Basics' Course on Treehouse.
 I learned about the differences between them all, as well as which ones are best to use and when.

+### Day 15: 03 September 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I learned about Boolean Values the else if clause in the 'JavaScript Basics' Course on Treehouse.
+I also created a random number guessing game.